 I received my Ph.D. from the University of Geneva.
 My doctorate studies started at the University of Istanbul in 2013 and I was a pre-doctoral fellow at the Harvard-Smithsonian Center for Astrophysics for the first two and half years of my Ph.D.
 Just after that, I was accepted as a Ph.D. candidate in the University of Geneva where I got my degree.
-And I continue my research in the same department.
+And I continue my research in the same department as a postdoctoral researcher.

 My research focuses on high-mass star formation in the giant molecular clouds and cloud complexes in the Galaxy as well as infrared-dark high-mass clumps which are the birthplaces of high-mass stars and stellar clusters.
 I work with infrared (Spitzer, 2MASS, UKIDSS) and submillimeter data (MOPRA, APEX).

 Other than astrophysics, I am very interested in the environment and sustainable development.
 You can find about me more under outreach.